SintcoLTD/sparxmaths-void/README.md

 Welcome to **Sintco Sparxmaths Solver Void Edition**, a Free browser extension designed to assist you with your sparx maths homework.
 Before using the extension, please read the full **terms and conditions** [**here**](https://raw.githubusercontent.com/SintcoLTD/CDN/main/chrome-extension/sparxmaths/TC.md) before using the program.

+This Version of the extension does **NOT** include colour themes.
+If you would like the original with colour themes, Goto [Sintco Sparxmaths Solver](https://github.com/SintcoLTD/sparxmaths).

 ## Table of Contents